yuval-a/deriveODM/readme.md

 });
 ```
 ##### `updated` Event
-Called once a MongoDB document's property is updated on the db.
+Called once a MongoDB document's property is updated on the DB.
 The callback function receives three arguments:
 ###### `id`
 The `_id` of the updated document.
 ###### `updatedFields`